mckinlde/DataSciencePractice/README.md

 if it's data I scraped I'll show the format in comments.

 (spoiler alert: Anyone can hotdog/not hotdog the iris dataset.
 I'll be ETL-ing my own dataset because I want the big bucks.)

+(Eating my own words: I have added a bunch of snippets from a medium post to do interview prep)